faisal244/team-profile-generator/readme.md

-# 10 Object-Oriented Programming: Team Profile Generator
+# Object-Oriented Programming: Team Profile Generator

-## Your Task

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+During my time at the University of Birmingham Full Stack Web Development Bootcamp, I was tasked with building a Node.js command-line application that takes in information about employees on a software engineering team, then generates a HTML webpage that displays summaries for each team member.
+This application uses Jest for running the unit tests and Inquirer for collecting input from the user.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.

-> **Note**: There is no starter code for this assignment.
+A wise Software Engineer once told me that it is my responsibility as a developer that for every line of code i write, there must be a corresponding test.
+Testing is key to making code maintainable long-term, so i also also wrote unit tests for my code using the Jest.js framework and ensured that it passed each test.

 ## User Story